HannahAmaria/Hannah-Naidoo-Term-2/README.md

 # Concept Process

 I went with a simple and minimalistic UI design.
-Batch is where users can view and purchase various Apple Watch Bands as well as add their own in a quick, concise, and effective way.
-I used a simple white and black colour palette that will make it easy for users to naviagte through.

 ## Ideation

-I wanted to create a simple website where users can buy Apple Watch Bands.
+I wanted to create a simple website where receptionists can create, read, update and delete patients and doctors.

 # Development Process